 All Children - All Families: Placement & Finalization

-Due to societal discrimination, LGBT waiting parents may need additional assurance and support during this period.
-Ensure that all efforts to match children and youth with waiting parents, including exchange postings and family albums, present the strengths of LGBT waiting families.
+Due to societal discrimination, LGBTQ waiting parents may need additional assurance and support during this period.
+Ensure that all efforts to match children and youth with waiting parents, including exchange postings and family albums, present the strengths of LGBTQ waiting families.

-- Communicate clearly with LGBT waiting parents so they know exactly how the process works, including any reasons for potential delays.
+- Communicate clearly with LGBTQ waiting parents so they know exactly how the process works, including any reasons for potential delays.

-- Encourage or host groups and other communication among LGBT waiting families, so they families can discuss concerns and provide support during the waiting period.
+- Encourage or host groups and other communication among LGBTQ waiting families, so they families can discuss concerns and provide support during the waiting period.

-Adoptions by LGBT families require preparation for a smooth finalization because of legal obstacles to the formation of these families.
-Agencies need to consider issues of birth certificates, the federal Adoption Assistance Program, the court process, supportive judges, health insurance and attorneys who are familiar with legal arrangements to provide the maximum security for LGBT families (through guardianship, second-parent adoption or other documents).
+Adoptions by LGBTQ families require preparation for a smooth finalization because of legal obstacles to the formation of these families.
+Agencies need to consider issues of birth certificates, the federal Adoption Assistance Program, the court process, supportive judges, health insurance and attorneys who are familiar with legal arrangements to provide the maximum security for LGBTQ families (through guardianship, second-parent adoption or other documents).